profsmith89/ctps/_sources/chap16.md

 *   Think about the bit patterns and the fact that that's all that is compared in C at runtime.
 The type information is used at compile time and then discarded.
 The print-statement in these two programs really should say, "Does C think these two *values* are equal?"

-*   Think about what this tells you about the two types, `char` and `int`, if the C compiler's static type check succeeded for the expression `a_string == an_int`).[^fn8]
+*   Think about what this tells you about the two types, `char` and `int`, if the C compiler's static type check succeeded for the expression `a_string == an_int`).[^fn11]

 ```

 ## Type hints

 We are finally ready to understand how mypy operates and what we (as programmers) need to add into our scripts to enable it to do static type checking.
 As I mentioned earlier, dynamic typing is what makes static type checking hard.
-We need to know object types in order to do type checking, and that means we have to jettison Python's dynamic-typing nature.
+We need to know object types to do type checking, and that means we have to jettison Python's dynamic-typing nature.

 Perhaps you were a careful reader and noticed that the file open in {numref}`Figure %s <c16_fig1_ref>` is not `emdash.py`, but `emdash-anno.py`.
 Furthermore, line 72 starts with: